SauJyu0225/Getting-Started-with-Python/README.md

 ---
 ### **_Quiz: Chapter 1_**

-1. When Python is running in the interactive mode and displaying the chervron prompt(>>>) - what question is Python asking you?
+1. When Python is running in the interactive mode and displaying the chevron prompt(>>>) - what question is Python asking you?

    a.
 What Python statement would you like me to run?
    b.
 What is the next machine language instruction to me?